Lelezinski/uvm-sandbox/README.md

 # UVM Sandbox

-Playing with UVM using SystemVerilog.
+Setup environment to play with UVM using SystemVerilog.